Debt Consolidation Loans for Bad Credit Rates in August 2025

 Can reduce the size — and number — of monthly payments

-You may not qualify for a large enough loan to pay off all debts
+May not qualify for a large enough loan to pay off all debts

-New hard inquiry can negatively impact an already bad credit score
+New hard inquiry can hurt your credit

 Alternatives to consolidating debt with bad credit